Two arbitrary-order constraint-preserving schemes for the Yang--Mills equations on polyhedral meshes: Lie Algebra-valued serendipity Discrete De Rham complex

 \subsection{Serendipity DDR complex}

-For each element or face $\sfP\in\Th\cup\Fh$, we select on the boundary of the element (resp.~face) a set $\bdry{\sfP}$ of $\eta_\sfP\ge 2$ faces (resp.~edges) that are not pairwise aligned and such that, for each $\sfb\in\bdry{\sfP}$, $\sfP$ entirely lies on one side of the affine space spanned by $\sfb$.
+For each element or face $\sfP\in\Th\cup\Fh$, we select on the boundary of the element (resp.~face) a set $\bdry{\sfP}$ of $\eta_\sfP\ge 2$ faces (resp.~edges) that are not pairwise coplanar (resp.~aligned) and such that, for each $\sfb\in\bdry{\sfP}$, $\sfP$ lies entirely on one side of the affine space spanned by $\sfb$.
 From here on, we fix a polynomial degree $k\ge 0$, measuring the accuracy of the discrete complex, and we set